EchterAlsFake/Porn_Fetch/README.md

 Sentry is a service which captures errors and displays them to me in a very
 <br>user-friendly form.
-The problem is, that Sentry captures the full Python Traceback
+Sentry captures only the Python exception and the
-<br> and all the variables in it.
-If you make a request to PornHub when downloading<br>
-something, then even your real IP could get exposed, because it's saved in the url request
-<br> or your user agent could get exposed.

-##### I of course DON'T need this information for troubleshooting,

-but I can't turn it off.
-You can be sure, that your data is safe on me, because I don't
-<br>care about what you download, I just need the error message to fix stuff.

-If you don't want it, just click on No, when you get asked for it and Sentry
-<br>won't collect anything!
+lines of code in which the error happens.
+All other information is stripped out from the reports.
+You can see the "strip out" function in "setup.py" It's called "before_send" in line 72

 # Supported Platforms